patrick-blom/firefly_luciferin_wiki/Home.md

 Differently from other solutions, Firefly and Glow Worms Luciferin are designed to work togheter for the best experience possible.

-Why don't you build your own Luciferin?
+Why don't you build your own `Luciferin`?
 Here a [**Quick Start guide**](https://github.com/sblantipodi/firefly_luciferin/wiki/Quick-start)

 ## Glow Worm Luciferin + Firefly Luciferin (click to watch it on YouTube)